 5. Heath Ledger

 Another alum of Christopher Nolan’s Dark Knight trilogy, Heath Ledger’s final and most iconic role came with 2008s The Dark Knight, where he gave a manically brilliant portrayal of the iconic Batman villain, The Joker.
 Although the topic of Ledger’s methods used during The Dark Knight are still surrounded in controversy, Ledger reportedly isolated himself in an apartment for months, in order to experiment with different voices, and working to perfect the ultimate Joker personality.
 This also included keeping a diary, which was written from the perspective of The Joker, the last entry being the words “bye bye”.
 The end result of Ledger’s work as The Joker was not just an Oscar win, but that he created a character so unique and ambitious, that it will live on in film for years to come, no matter who takes up the character’s mantel.
 Besides for his work in The Dark Knight, Ledger also stared in a variety of films, which showcased his incredible talents as an actor, and his ability to never repeat the same formula for a different character.
-Ledger is still fondly remembered as an actor who could embody the essence of his characters, with Brokeback Mountain co-star Linda Cardenellini saying it was a gift and a privilege to work alongside Ledger, and I’ Not There director comparing Ledger with James Dean.
+Ledger is still fondly remembered as an actor who could embody the essence of his characters, with Brokeback Mountain co-star Linda Cardenellini saying it was a gift and a privilege to work alongside Ledger, and I’m Not There director, Todd Haynes, comparing Ledger with the legendary James Dean.

 4. Rooney Mara